DostojnyKocur/Environmentalist/README.md

 ```
 templatePath=template.env
 resultPath=result.env
-configPath=conf1.txt
+profilePath=profile1.txt
 secureVaultPath=secrets.kdbx
 secureVaultPass=[EnvVar](SecureVaultPass)
 ```

 `templatePath` is a path to a template which is taken as a source of output file.
 `resultPath` is a path to an output file.
 This file will be created based on the template and configuration.
-`configPath` is a path to a configuration file.
-The configuration file describes how to fill templates with values.
+`profilePath` is a path to a profile file.
+The profile file describes how to fill templates with values.
 `secureVaultPath` is a path to a KeePass database file.
 `secureVaultPass` is password to a KeePass database file.